 Many species flower reliably every year starting at a fairly young age, and this is a big part of their appeal.
 Some flowers are relatively shy (smallish and somewhat closed) but others are comparatively large and open wide.
 A few plants make red, tubular flowers specialized for hummingbird pollination.
 Mammillaria flowers tend to form rings around the tips of the stems, emerging from the previous season’s growth. + Show More

 This genus is widespread in Mexico (and especially Baja California) but a few species also occur in the southwestern US, central America and the Caribbean, just into South America.
 The greatest diversity is found in dry or seasonally dry climates.
+All but 2 species are found in Mexico; almost 90% of species are endemic to Mexico; and a third of species are restricted to a single state in Mexico.
 These cacti often occupy rocky terrain and exposed locations where they do not experience wet feet.

 As with most cacti, Mammillarias demand strong light for good form and good health.
 They do not tolerate deep shade, but they can do well for many years on a sunny windowsill.
 Your Mammillaria should “see” the sun for hours a day year round, and the more the better indoors.